 I was diagnosed with Polycystic Ovarian Syndrome (PCOS) when I was around 19 old.
 I had gained about 80 pounds over a 2-year period, without substantial changes in my diet and despite regular exercise.
-I wasn’t menstruating, and I was struggling with fertility.
-The Dr. who diagnosed me advised that it would make getting pregnant more difficult but didn’t really give me any other information.
+Today I wanted to share some of the information I have gathered about PCOS and aging with you.

-While I have seen positive changes in my PCOS, namely the weight loss, less pain, and lessening of my nausea, there are other facets that haven’t changed.
-I still must shave daily to keep the hair that grows on my face and neck at bay, I still deal with stubborn acne, and restful sleep basically never happens.
+I have seen positive changes in my PCOS, namely the weight loss, pain, and lessening of my nausea.
+Still, there are other facets that haven’t changed.
+I still have to shave daily to keep the hair that grows on my face and neck at bay, I still deal with stubborn acne, and restful sleep basically never happens.

 There are even some age-related issues that women with PCOS may fare better than their normal peers.
 For example, women with PCOS report fewer hot flashes and sweating during menopause.
 Unfortunately, we also report more male-pattern hair growth, a lot more.
 64% of women in menopause with PCOS reported excessive hair growth while it was a complaint of non-PCOS women only 9% of the time.

 Because PCOS is an endocrine disorder, many of us have trouble with insulin resistance and some of us have cardiovascular problems.
 As we age, what happens to those things?
 Unfortunately, it seems like we maintain increased insulin, higher rates of inflammation, and higher cholesterol.
 In fact, those markers may worsen after we go through menopause.
 This is likely due to excess weight as the highest gains in these areas were by women who were overweight (PCOS Nutrition, 2016).

 Importance of maintaining a healthy weight